tamizhselvan23013460/2c.ARP_RARP_PROTOCOLS/README.md

 Thus, the python program for simulating ARP protocols using TCP was successfully executed.

 # ii.SIMULATING RARP PROTOCOLS
 ## AIM:
 To write a python program for simulating RARP protocols using UDP.

 ## ALGORITHM:
 ### Client:
-1.Start the program
+1. Start the program
-2.Using datagram sockets UDP function is established.
+2. Using datagram sockets UDP function is established.
-3.Get the MAC address to be converted into IP address.
+3. Get the MAC address to be converted into IP address.
-4.Send this MAC address to server.
+4. Send this MAC address to server.
-5.Server returns the IP address to client.
+5. Server returns the IP address to client.

 ### Server:
-1.Start the program.
+1. Start the program.
-2.Server maintains the table in which IP and corresponding MAC addresses are stored.
+2. Server maintains the table in which IP and corresponding MAC addresses are stored.
-3.Read the MAC address which is send by the client.
+3. Read the MAC address which is send by the client.
-4.Map the IP address with its MAC address and return the IP address to client.
+4. Map the IP address with its MAC address and return the IP address to client.

 ## PROGRAM - RARP:
 ### Client program: